If you love bell peppers, also known as capsicum, you might want to share some with your furry companion too.

 Red bell peppers hold twice as much vitamin C and ten times more vitamin A than green bell

-many dogs prefer red bell pepper because they have a sweeter taste.
+Many dogs prefer red bell peppers because they have a sweeter taste.

 Can Dogs Eat Sweet Peppers?

-nourishing vegetable.
-However, too much bell pepper can result in stomach upsets, diarrhea,
+Too much bell pepper can result in stomach upsets, diarrhea, bloat, and vomiting.